Addressing Climate Change

 Medium | ||

-Impacts on growing of raw materials due to rising average temperature |
+Impact on raw material cultivation due to a rise in the average temperature |

 |